getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     Integer literals split by sign across two productions:
     PositiveIntegerLit (unsigned) and NegativeIntegerLit (requires
     leading `-`), unified at use sites by the hidden `<IntegerLit>`.
-    PositiveIntegerLitWithSep (the escape-paired form inside
+PositiveIntegerLitWithSep (the escape-paired
-    `<EscapedNumber>`) remains unsigned only — the signed case for separator-bearing integers falls through to BareNumber.
+    form inside `<EscapedNumber>`) remains unsigned only — the signed case for separator-bearing integers falls through to BareNumber.
 All four use `!("."
 Digit)` lookahead to avoid swallowing the integer part of decimals; a `.` followed by a non-digit (range op, property access, spread) is fine.
 All four also carry the `!IdentCont` guard per Note 10.

-7. Escape token values:
+7. **Escape token values.**

     Eight EBNF productions emit Escape tokens, distinguished by
     value: